 Does fat shaming work?
 New research has the answer

-A round-up of 15 recent research papers by Johanna Younghans answers the question – does fat shaming work? – by proving why the treatment for obesity can’t adopt a “one size fits all” approach.
+If you somehow think shaming overweight or obese people helps them lose weight, here's a news flash: It doesn't.
+Here is a round-up of 15 recent research papers by Johanna Younghans that answers the question – does fat shaming work? – by proving why the treatment for obesity can’t adopt a “one size fits all” approach.

+In answering the question, does fat shaming work, Science is with James Corden.
+Fat shaming does not work, and it shouldn’t make a comeback, and it definitely won’t solve the obesity epidemic.
 Through countless published scientific papers, research has continually exposed the complexity of obesity and being overweight, which affects more than 1.9 billion people worldwide.
-That research has led experts to conclude that fat shaming doesn’t work and the potential treatment options for obesity must go further than simply prescribing diet and exercise as a cure.
+That research has led experts to conclude that fat shaming doesn’t work, and the potential treatment options for obesity must go further than simply prescribing diet and exercise as a cure.

 More research and clinical trials are needed to find answers, but while we wait, researchers say that fat shaming does not work.
 Fat shaming, which has been proven to cause depression and increase the risk of suicide, should never be used to treat obesity.